KunJon-analytics/KunJonBook/README.md

 3. Configure the backend:

-   - Set up a MySQL database and update the connection details in `backend/config/database.js`.
+   - Set up a PostgresSQL database and update the connection details in `backend/src/database/index.ts`.

 4. Configure the frontend: